borg286/exoria/index.md

 ![image alt text]({{ site.url }}/public/1oDoqFSny61tSQxEXLouug_img_1.png)

 * There are 2 different structures you can come across in the world.
 A small Botania area which you will need eventually.
 But, the major benefits come in the form of loot, specifically the Astral Sorcery conversion and formation wand, and the horn of the canopy.
-With the conversion wand, you can select something such as saplings (throw ash into elven portal for more saplings) which allows you to instantly mine a large area of blocks.
-In conjunction with the horn of the canopy this makes tree farming very quick and easy.
+With the conversion wand, you can select something such as dead saplings (throw ash into elven portal for more saplings) (edit: broken in current version of AS as it does not differentiate between meta data values of blocks.) which allows you to instantly mine a large area of blocks.
+In conjunction with the horn of the canopy, this makes tree farming very quick and easy.

 ![image alt text]({{ site.url }}/public/1oDoqFSny61tSQxEXLouug_img_2.png)

 * The other structure is a small Roots 2 setup.
 No major loot like the botania area.
 Both structures should also have a waystone (which you can mine), allowing easy teleport access.

+* There are also other Botania Portals out there for more Guilty Mana Pools.

 ## Progression Tips